Wadrob/GiveAway/README.md

 - Spring Hibernate
 - Spring MVC in jsp format

-App can have future developments with Spring Security to add user login and registration.
+The App can have future updates with Spring Security to add user login and registration.